Difference Between Online UPS and Offline UPS

 An offline UPS is another type of uninterruptible power supply system.
 Unlike an online UPS, this system supplies power directly from the AC mains to the load.

-During normal operation, the battery of the system is charged when AC power is available.
+During normal operation, the system’s battery is charged when AC power is available.
 Subsequently, the AC power is supplied directly to the load.

 When there is a power outage, the charged battery supplies DC power to an inverter that converts it into AC power.
 This AC power is then supplied to the load.